 How To Apply For A NHF Loan 2023 Application Form

-- Open a savings account with a registered Primary Mortgage Institution (PMI)
+- First, open a savings account with a registered Primary Mortgage Institution

-- Have satisfactory evidence of regular flow of income to guarantee the loan.
+- Such an individual must have satisfactory evidence of a regular flow of income which will guarantee your loan

-- Submit photocopies of valid title documents (e.g. C of O)
+- Interested applicants must submit a copy of valid title documents (For instance, C of O).

 - Photocopy of title documents

 - Quotation of the above property you want to buy